huttadam/GreenThumb-PartA/README.md

 ![Mobile First Meeting](/docs/wireframes/mob_first_meeting.jpg)

-Our first meeting involed all team member critiques of the initial wireframe, where we unanimously vocied the features we wanted to create and developed a scope for the MVP.
+Our first meeting involed all team member critiques of the initial wireframe, where we unanimously voiced the features we wanted to create and developed a scope for the MVP.

 ###### Second Meeting

 ![Moblie Second Meeting](/docs/wireframes/mob_second_meeting.jpg)

-The Second meeting commenced soon after the first and was to ensure the direct off the app was achieved. all that was left to do was to clean up for delievery.
+The Second meeting commenced soon after the first and was to ensure the direct off the app was achieved. all that was left to do was to clean up for delivery.

 ###### Final Mobile Wireframe/ Initial Desktop